-Other Directorships: National Safety Council Ms. Martin is a director, President and CEO of the National Safety Council, serving in this position since June 2019.
+Other Directorships: National Safety Council IperionX Limited

+Ms. Martin is a director, President and CEO of the National Safety Council, serving in this position since June 2019.
 She is also co-founder and President of Pegasus Springs Foundation, a nonprofit organization focused on education and mentoring.
+In 2021, Ms. Martin was appointed to the Board of Directors of IperionX Limited, a developer of sustainable, critical material supply chains.
 Ms. Martin is the retired Executive Vice President and Deputy of Rotary and Mission Systems (RMS) for Lockheed Martin Corporation, a global aerospace, defense, security and advance technologies company.
 Prior to RMS, Ms. Martin was Executive Vice President and General Manager for the F-35 Lightning II Program for Lockheed Martin Aeronautics Company.
 Her leadership of the F-35 program earned Pentagon recognition for reducing program costs while increasing production and fielding more aircraft worldwide.
 She joined Lockheed Martin in 1988 and during her tenure, held a variety of high visibility leadership positions across the corporation.
 Prior to joining Lockheed Martin, she served as an officer in the U.S. Air Force, holding various leadership positions for software intensive technology and development programs.
 She has a Master of Science degree in Computer Science from Boston University and a Bachelor of Arts degree in Computational Mathematics from DePauw University.